fiofiofiona/Twitter-sentiment-dashboard-pipeline/README.md

 * **Lambda functions:** We are currently limited to 10 invocations of Lambda by AWS Academy.
 To scale up to potentially 10,000 Lambda functions, we recommend switching to a personal AWS account, which can provide more resources for larger-scale parallelization.

 * **RDS:** If greater storage capacity is needed, it is possible to modify the instance type of the current RDS db.
 If there is uncertainty regarding future workload size, it is also possible to set RDS to automatically scale.

+* **QuickSight** QuickSight is built with "SPICE" – a Super-fast, Parallel, In-memory Calculation Engine that is designed to handle large data and enables humdreds of users to access the dashboard simutaneously.

 ###
 * **SQS queue:** AWS's SQS queue already has high throughput allowing for even bigger streams of data than we currently have (and are limited by Twitter APIs).
 If needed, throughput can be further increased by horizontally scaling up SQS by: increasing the number of threads per client, adding more clients